joemoose/dungeoneers.d20/docs/character.md

 | 49 | A deck of marked cards and a pair of loaded dice, both skilfully made.
 Worth 20 coins to a gambler. | 99 | A flask of alchemical coolant.
 Drop it into a bowl of liquid to freeze it into ice, or put it into a crate to create a crude refrigerator.
 Worth 50 coins to a chef, noble, or alchemist. |
 | 50 | A sheet of strong, stretchy tarpaulin.
 It can be used as a tent or waterproof covering for valuable objects; it can be stretched between two people and used as an improvised trampoline.
 Worth 20 coins to a sailor or traveler. | 100 | Fop's clothes: powdered wig, extravagant cravat, scented gloves, ultratight trousers, the works.
 Great if you want people to simultaneously regard you as highly important and yet not worth taking seriously, which can be an advantageous combination.
 Worth 100 coins to an actual fop. |

-## Step 6: Introductions
+## Step 7: Introductions

-Introduce your character to the other players in your group, and get ready for adventure.
+Introduce your character to the other players, and prepare for adventure!

-Good luck, dungeoneer!
+Good luck, dungeoneer.